I don’t dance.

 In general, mosquitoes are attracted to dark objects, but they also respond to chemical compounds found in human sweat.
 I was sweating like crazy because of the heat and the constant movement.
 This was my own version of the film “Dirty Dancing”.
 Sad to admit it, but many times, the females were more interested in the big black object in front of them and landed on my camera.
 Then we had to start our dance all over.

 After some time the ‘maid’ lost interest and escaped through the chicken mesh stretched over the window.
-I was left with the ‘mothership’.
-And so we were, dancing slowly around the shaded cabin.
+And so I was left with the ‘mothership’, dancing slowly around the shaded cabin.
 Me, moving about in small steps, arms extended forward, hoping for some contact, and her, elegantly following my every move, but avoiding me altogether.
 It was quite enchanting.
 From time to time, she embraced my hand and gave me a tiny kiss.
 And like an obsessed stalker, I relentlessly tried to document it.
 Some take me for a non-romantic person.
 I can definitely see why.

 But then an idea came to my mind – what if I can make the mosquito come to me for a photograph, against my preferred background?
 And would it be possible to take a MYN photo of this skittish insect?
 This took some careful planning, and after hours of failed attempts I finally came up with a working method for it.